Nathan Simington: Commerce Department and FCC

-Nominated in September, Simington's Senate approval was fast-tracked, with an expected confirmation hearing expected to be held before the end of December.
+Nominated in September, Simington's Senate approval was fast-tracked, with a confirmation hearing expected to be held before the end of December.
 In October, Trump urged an expedited process, tweeting, “Republicans need to get smart and confirm Nate Simington to the FCC ASAP!”
 The confirmation hearing was scheduled for November 10, considered near-record time, shortly after the 2020 United States elections.
 The day before his confirmation hearing, President Trump tweeted that he "wanted action NOW on this very important confirmation hearing!"
 He underwent his first confirmation hearing before the Senate Committee on Commerce, Science, and Transportation on November 10, 2020.
 According to Bloomberg Law, he was met with a generally mixed response, including only "lukewarm support" from Republican members, casting doubts as to whether he could be confirmed before President-Elect Joseph Biden would assume office.
 On December 8, 2020, the full United States Senate confirmed his nomination by a 49–46 vote.
 Simington assumed office on December 14, 2020.
+He resigned from the commission in June 2025.